Thursday, August 18, 2022

 ( A Menhir from Burzahom)

-Long back , Mr R K Saproo of ASI told me this :-
+Long back, R K Saproo of ASI told me this:-

-The Burzahom archeological site is on UNESCO’s world heritage watch list.
-UNESCO, defines the the Neolithic site of Burzahom as under:-
+The Burzahom archaeological site is on UNESCO’s World Heritage watch list.
+UNESCO defines the Neolithic site of Burzahom as under:-

-I was told by reliable persons that Megalithic Dolmens were also excavated from Burzahom but unfortunately we list them due to neglect and vandalism.
-We failed to preserve and protect this prehistoric heritage .
-Dolmen comprises of three or four vertical stones on top of which which a horizontal stone is placed .
-Menhir is single stone .
+I was told by reliable persons that Megalithic Dolmens were also excavated from Burzahom but unfortunately, we lost them due to neglect and vandalism.
+We failed to preserve and protect this prehistoric heritage.
+Dolmen comprises of three or four vertical stones on top of which a horizontal stone is placed.
+Menhir is a single stone.
 Dolmens were used to commemorate the dead and also may have acted as centres for various ceremonies in the area.

 Creative Commons License